yangyi-shen/book-browser-legacy/README.md

 A website that helps you search all the major online bookstores at once for the best deals.

+## How to run:

+- Git clone it to your computer
+- Run 'npm run devstart'
+- Cd to the 'client' folder and run 'npm start'

 ## Todo:

 - [x] (sorta) Figure out how to web scrape major online bookstores